odoo/owl/doc/v3/owl/reference/plugins.md

 Append `?` to the key name to make it optional.
 In dev mode, the type validator (second argument) is used to check the value.
+A default value can be passed as the third argument if the config is optional.

 Providing config at app level: